makandra/assignable_values/README.md

     song = Song.new(:genre => 'pop')
     song.humanized_genre # => 'Pop music'

-Or you can retrieve the humanized version of any given value by passing it as an argument:
+Or you can retrieve the humanized version of any given value by passing it as an argument to either instance or class:

     song.humanized_genre('rock') # => 'Rock music'
+    Song.humanized_genre('rock') # => 'Rock music'

 You can obtain a list of all assignable values with their humanizations: